 Here are some questions to ask before your head out:

 - When are you going and with how many people?
 When possible, try to avoid high-use areas or peak-traffic times like weekends and holidays.
 If you’re traveling with a group, the smaller the better.

 - What kind of equipment and clothing do you need?
 Do you need to prepare for extreme weather or terrain?

 - Where are you traveling and what are the rules and regulations?
 Are there private land boundaries?

 - What is the skill or comfort level of all members of your group?
 Plan your trip activities to accommodate everyone’s abilities.

-It’s important to be conscious of where you’re stepping.
+It’s important to be conscious of where you’re stepping and camping.
 Though designated trails do leave an impact on the land, land managers designate them for travel through public lands.
 Using designated trails whenever possible is always recommended over off-trail travel, as it’s better to have one trail with concentrated foot traffic rather than various pathways.
-However, if you must travel or camp off trail, choose durable surfaces to reduce your impact.
+However, if you must travel or camp off-trail, choose durable surfaces to reduce your impact.